Strategic Brief, Decision-Layer Architecture for Agentic AI

 Buyer persona Primary product Core concern Winning message

-CTO / Head of Data DSP, MDS Pipeline reliability; reducing manual data work; integration complexity with operating partners Medallion architecture; proven ingestion at scale; technical depth of FDE team demonstrated in assessment
+CTO / Head of Data CONNECT, CORE Pipeline reliability; reducing manual data work; integration complexity with operating partners Medallion architecture; proven ingestion at scale; technical depth of FDE team demonstrated in assessment

-CFO / Head of Finance DSP, Agentic Reporting accuracy; LP data requests at scale; audit trail and data provenance Time saved on LP reporting; automation of existing manual reconciliation processes
+CFO / Head of Finance CONNECT, ALPHA Reporting accuracy; LP data requests at scale; audit trail and data provenance Time saved on LP reporting; automation of existing manual reconciliation processes

-Head of Portfolio Management Agentic Platform Faster portfolio insights; anomaly detection; decision support without adding analyst headcount Agent demos with their own data; reference customers in the same vertical and asset class
+Head of Portfolio Management ALPHA Faster portfolio insights; anomaly detection; decision support without adding analyst headcount Agent demos with their own data; reference clients in the same vertical and asset class

-Fund Administrator (ops) DSP, MDS Processing volume; client SLA fulfilment; reducing manual reconciliation and data cleaning MDS managed service eliminates their reconciliation burden; channel economics for referrals
+Fund Administrator (ops) CONNECT, CORE Processing volume; client Service Level Agreement (SLA) fulfilment; reducing manual reconciliation and data cleaning CORE eliminates their reconciliation burden; channel economics for referrals

 Managing Director / CIO All products Competitive positioning against peers; AI strategy credibility; board-level narrative on data and technology Brookfield / Blackstone comparison; agentification as a competitive moat; FDE as the deployment proof point